Preparing for Your Tattoo

 Protect your skin

-• Do not tattoo over sunburned, peeling, or actively irritated skin.
+Tattooing over sunburned, peeling, or actively irritated skin is not permitted

 Support healing

-• If you’re prone to dryness, moisturize the area lightly during the week—just don’t apply heavy lotions/oils on appointment day.
+If prone to dryness, lightly moisturize the area during the week

 48–24 Hours Before